arivictor/intentional-architecture-in-python/book/4-domain.md

 ## What Makes a Domain Rich?

-A rich domain model is one where business logic lives in the domain objects themselves, not scattered across services and controllers.
+A rich domain model is one where business logic lives in the domain objects themselves (entities, value objects, domain services), not scattered across use cases and controllers.

 Consider the `FitnessClass` from Chapter 3: